OneDrive/onedrive-api-docs/docs/file-handlers/index.md

 Check out the [Markdown File Handler example project][markdown-file-handler] for more specifics.

 > [!IMPORTANT]
-> Changes to the File Handler addIn manifest many not be immediately applied.
-The file handlers manifest is cached for performance.
-Changes to the file handler manifest can take up to 24 hours to appear.
-See [Refresh file handler cache](reset-cache.md) for information about how to force the cache to be cleared for development purposes.
+> File Handler configurations are aggressively cached throughout the system for optimal performance.
+It may take 24 hours for any configuration changes to take effect.
+See [Registering](register-manually.md) for information about how to configure file handlers.

 ## What's changed with file handlers 2.0